Accessory after the fact

 Even if the Valenzuela Gallardo II were to be overruled en banc and the BIA’s definition were to be upheld, counsel can assert that the BIA definition cannot be applied to convictions from before Sept.
 11, 2018, which was the date the BIA set out this definition in Matter of Valenzuela Gallardo, 27 I&N Dec.
 449 (BIA 2018).
 The BIA held that this definition can be applied retroactively, and that question also is pending on appeal to the Ninth Circuit.
 Matter of Cordero-Garcia, 27 I&N Dec.
-652, 657-663 (BIA 2019) (in a decision holding that PC 136.1(b)(1) is obstruction because an investigation or proceeding is reasonably foreseeable, and the BIA definition applies retroactively to convictions from before 9/1/2018).
+652, 657-663 (BIA 2019) (in a decision holding that PC 136.1(b)(1) is obstruction because an investigation or proceeding is reasonably foreseeable, the BIA held that its definition applies retroactively to convictions from before 9/1/2018).

 The substantive issue is whether the generic definition of obstruction requires interference with an already existing proceeding or investigation.
 If it does require this, as the Ninth Circuit asserts, then PC 32 is not obstruction because it includes, e.g., helping the person avoid an initial arrest before any proceeding or investigation has started.
 If it does not require an existing proceeding, but only a “reasonably foreseeable” one, as the BIA asserts, then PC 32 is obstruction and is an AF if a year or more is imposed.